DylanRussell/nursing-home-app/README.md

 For now only Physician users receieve notifications.
 Twilio is used for sending out text notifications, and a gmail account for e-mail notifications.
 A user can update their notification preferences by filling out a form which will update the notification table upon submission (see the /notifications endpoint [here](nursingHomeApp/notification/routes.py)).

 See the [send_notifications.py script](nursingHomeApp/send_notifications.py) for how the notification table is used in sending out email/text notifications.
-This script is run via a cron job every 30 minutes (see [here](nursingHomeApp/.ebextensions) for more on how this is configured).
+This script is run via a cron job every 30 minutes (see [here](.ebextensions) for more on how this is configured).

 #### Facility

 This module hasn't received very much use yet, as the web app has only been used by a single nursing facility (instead of a group of facilities).
 The idea is that multiple facilities can use a single version of the web application / MySQL database at the same time.
-This module is mostly for adding/updating/viewing the facility and the user_to_facility mapping tables.
+This module is mostly for adding/updating/viewing the facility table and the user_to_facility mapping table.

 Users are restricted to only seeing data from the facility (or facilities) to which they belong.
 For example a Facility Admin user will only be able to view patients who belong to the same facility as them.